Open Data Hub logo

 For more information about Red Hat Package Manager, see Introduction to RPM.

-Mirror the Python Index for your disconnected environment
+Mirror the Python index for your disconnected environment

 If you are using a disconnected environment, use the following code example to access the Red Hat Python index content and copy it locally.
 You can then upload the packages into your own internal hosting service: